Scaffolding & Ladders

 In residential structures, scaffolds are placed for framing, wiring and even roofing.
 Without the scaffolds, it is almost impossible to move from floor to floor and from one ceiling joist to the next.
 Since scaffolds are essentially ladders, they must be placed with safety codes and requirements in mind.
 Scaffolding requirements include horizontal and vertical guard rails as fall barriers.
 An improvised anchor point for a harness is also recommended.
 Even ladders must be used with safety in mind.
 When ladders are transported from site to site, they must be properly secured to the vehicle's roof.
 If ladders are not secured, then they are considered a hazard to road traffic.
 Once on the site, the ladders are usually placed on a dry surface inclined to a wall at a forty-five-degree angle.
 Steep inclinations are not considered safe and hence avoided.
 A ladder must also have a spotter.
 For example, a three-step ladder usually has a spotter to hold the ladder in case it slips from the base down.
 Avoiding these requirements is not only a hazard but fined by the safety inspectors who visit these sites every now and then.

-In conclusion, "OSHA statistics show that 61% of construction accidents were due to rebar impalement"(1).
-Also, "according to the World Health Organisation....Most ladder deaths are from falls of 10 feet or less.
+In conclusion, statistics show that "61% of construction accidents are due to rebar impalement"("National Safety Month: Rebar Safety", n.d.).
+Also, "according to the World Health Organization....Most ladder deaths are from falls of 10 feet or less.
 Falls from ladders are the leading cause of deaths on construction sites.
 Over the past decade, the number of people who have died from falls from ladders has tripled.
-Falls from ladders are the leading cause of ladder-related injuries, followed by using a ladder improperly, using a faulty or defective ladder, and simple carelessness....”
-(2).
+Falls from ladders are the leading cause of ladder-related injuries, followed by using a ladder improperly, using a faulty or defective ladder, and simple carelessness....” ("Gromicko & Shepard" n.d.).
 Hence, avoiding safety checks are a hazard for construction workers who work around the rebars especially on ladders and other heights.
 As a result, scaffolding and ladder safety requirements must be met with thorough detail!